 Glamping, glam camping, luxurious, posh, luxe camping, luxury boutique camping, or whatever you prefer to call it can be defined in one way.
 It’s all about camping, but it’s also all about smoothing the edges of roughing it.
-The official definition is:
+The official definition in the Macmillan Dictionary is:

 Glamping (noun) an abbreviation of ‘glamorous camping’; glamping involves all the luxuries of home.
 ‘Glampers’ stay in yurts, tipis or luxury caravans, instead of basic tents.

 It isn’t just about getting away for a time to be closer to nature and under the stars.
 It is also about visiting hospitality venues that are equipped to give their guests a unique, and often quirky, outdoor experience.
 This is how Wikipedia explains it as:

 Glamping is its modern equivalent, combining both yesterday’s amenities and today’s technology.

 While you are reading this post you might also want to listen to our podcast sharing the inside line on what glamping is and how hosts and owners are significantly changing their lifestyle by setting up a glamping business.
 You can listen to The Glamping Business Podcast below or on your favourite podcast platform.

 There are many modes of glamping, which have their roots firmly in the history of camping and humans travelling the globe.
 In fact, we believe we are prehistorically hard-wired to want to go camping and glamping as it gives us so many benefits.